bramstein/jslint/README.md

  * --config CONFIG: use a given JSON formatted configuration file.
  * --help: Print help message.
  * --version: Print the JSLint edition.
+ * --xmlout: Format the output in XML for use with Hudson.

 To mimick the original JSLint command-line configuration (rhino.js) you can use the following JSON configuration file:
     {